cjcrosley/virtual-futures-project/README.md

-# A Fractal TOD Community
+# A Fractal Community
-## Flexibile Urban Visioning in Grasshopper
+## Building a Flexibile Model for Urban Visioning in Grasshopper
+---